cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Mongo
 -----

-The cache of cloudmesh is managed in a mongo db database with various collections.
-However the user does not have to manage the collections as this is done for the user through cloudmesh.
-Before you can use it it mongo does need to be installed.
+The cache of Cloudmesh is managed in a mongo db database with various collections.
+However, the user does not have to manage the collections as this is done for the user through Cloudmesh.
+Before you can use it, mongo does need to be installed.

 If you have not installed mongo, you may try